 #2) Decreases bug accumulation: Bugs are inevitable; however with the use of CI the piling of bugs is reduced greatly.
 Based on how effective the automation is, the bugs are easy to find early and fix, greatly reducing risks.

 #3) Setting the stage for Continuous Delivery: CI reduces manual intervention because build, sanity, and other tests are all supposed to be automated.
 This paves way for a successful continuous delivery.

-#4) Increased transparency: CI brings in a greater level of transparency into the overall Development and QA processes.
+#4) Increased transparency: CI brings in a greater level of transparency into the overall development and QA processes.
 There is, at all times, a clear indication of what tests are failing, causes for failure, defects, etc. enabling you to make factual decisions on where and how to improve efficiency.

-#5) Cost effectiveness: Based on the above points of early error detection, less bug accumulation, more automation and clarity in the overall system, it is needless to say, that cost is optimized.
+#5) Cost-effectiveness: Based on the above points of early error detection, less bug accumulation, more automation and clarity in the overall system, it is needless to say, that cost is optimized.

-CI in QA – point of view
+CI in QA – A Point of View

 #1) Initial tests: We left off at a point where we now have a good build after a code commit.
 The code commit should trigger some automated tests – smoke or sanity checks certifying that the build is now ready for QA.